awsdocs/amazon-s3-userguide/doc_source/example_s3_Scenario_PresignedUrl_section.md

                     .build();

             PresignedPutObjectRequest presignedRequest = presigner.presignPutObject(presignRequest);
             String myURL = presignedRequest.url().toString();
             System.out.println("Presigned URL to upload a file to: " +myURL);
             System.out.println("Which HTTP method needs to be used when uploading a file: " + presignedRequest.httpRequest().method());

-            // Upload content to the Amazon S3 bucket by using this URL URL url = presignedRequest.url();
+            // Upload content to the Amazon S3 bucket by using this URL.
+            URL url = presignedRequest.url();

-            // Create the connection and use it to upload the new object by using the presigned URL HttpURLConnection connection = (HttpURLConnection) url.openConnection();
+            // Create the connection and use it to upload the new object by using the presigned URL.
+            HttpURLConnection connection = (HttpURLConnection) url.openConnection();
             connection.setDoOutput(true);
             connection.setRequestProperty("Content-Type","text/plain");